Mark Spring Partner

 Pro Bono

-Provide pro bono services to a variety of non-profit organizations in Sacramento, including Shalom Jewish School and Temple Or Rishon Congregation.
+Provides pro bono services to a variety of non-profit organizations in Sacramento, including Shalom Jewish School, UC Davis Hillel, Sacramento Jewish Federation, and Temple Or Rishon Congregation.
 Counsel includes representing these organizations in employee disputes, negotiations with their executives, and providing general guidelines on employment policies and situations.

 Spring is also on an attorney panel for the ABA Military Pro Bono Project.
 The program provides pro bono representation for members of our armed services.